Owning real estate in Switzerland – what you need to know

 Owner or tenant?
 Compared with neighboring countries, even though the number seems to be increasing, the proportion of homeowners in Switzerland remains relatively low, However, specialists agree that becoming a property owner is less expensive in the long term than renting.

-The low percentage can be explained by several factors, including financial difficulties in first place.
-Property prices are high, significant revenue is required, and getting on the property ladder requires access to considerable own funds.
+The low percentage can be explained by several factors, including financial difficulties in first place:

-However, if you receive the right support, owning real estate and obtaining a mortgage loan can be simple and particularly beneficial, especially now when mortgage interest rates are historically low.
+However, if you receive the right support, owning real estate and obtaining a mortgage loan can be simple and particularly beneficial.

 Homeowner or tenant, both have their advantages and disadvantages.
 Owning your own home means you are free of the restrictions of renting; you will be able to decorate or improve your home as you wish and you will not be at risk of rent rises or your landlord terminating your lease.
 It can also make you eligible for tax benefits.
 However, it also requires greater commitment as you will be in debt for a long time and you will subject to a new tax, the tax on the rental value of the property.